DerekTurtleRoe/ares/docs/interface/ares-settings.md

 **Note:**
-To use an controller axis mapped to a mouse axis, higan will need to be in fullscreen mode, or you'll need to press the key mapped to "Toggle Mouse Capture" on the [Hotkeys tab](#hotkeys).
+To use an controller axis mapped to a mouse axis, ares will need to be in fullscreen mode, or you'll need to press the key mapped to "Toggle Mouse Capture" on the [Hotkeys tab](#hotkeys).